 Merchant account

 If you want to accept credit cards directly you must have a special bank account which allows you to do this.
-This bank account is called a merchant account and is a prerequisite to accepting credit cards yourself.
+This bank account is called a merchant account and is a prerequisite to accepting credit cards payments directly into your bank account.

 If you run an existing business, you may already accept credit cards.
 Ask your bank, if this account may be used to do business over the Internet.
 If they don’t allow you to do this, just talk to another bank.